 We want to make sure that you have a fun and enjoyable day and hope that this information will enable you to do so.
 If you are planning a street party you will need to complete a Street Party application form.

-Don't delay, submit your application quickly, we advise one month prior to any event - it may take several weeks to process.
+Don't delay, submit your application quickly, we advise 8 weeks prior to any event - it may take several weeks to process.

 This page provides guidance for residents thinking of organising a street party.
 This guide lets you know what the Borough Council requires of you.